Zookeepers are concerned with the welfare of animals kept in zoos, wildlife parks, aquariums and other animal

 - In most animal collections, physical contact between keepers and animals is minimised.
 Over-handling or treating zoo animals like pets can change their behaviours, and impact on breeding success.
 Despite this, you may form strong bonds with the animals you care for, which can make it emotionally difficult when the animals are moved to other collections or reach the end of their lives.

 - Zoos are found in urban and rural settings all around the country.
-You may need to relocate in order to progress or to specialise in work with particular animals.
+You may need to relocate to progress or to specialise in work with particular animals.